reduxjs/redux/docs/api/combineReducers.md

 1. `reducers` (*Object*): An object whose values correspond to different reducing functions that need to be combined into one.
 See the notes below for some rules every passed reducer must follow.

 > Earlier documentation suggested the use of the ES6 `import * as reducers` syntax to obtain the reducers object.
-This was the source of a lot of confusion, which is why we now recommend the use of `reducers/index.js` with a call to combineReducers.
+This was the source of a lot of confusion, which is why we now recommend exporting a single reducer obtained using `combineReducers()` from `reducers/index.js` instead.
+An example is included below.

 #### Returns